 SHW910.8 make every reasonable effort to judge a show after accepting a judging commitment.
-If unable to fulfill the commitment, the judge must notify show management in a timely manner to allow show management maximum time to secure a suitable replacement.
+If unable to fulfill the commitment, the judge must (I) notify show management in a timely manner to allow show management maximum time to secure a suitable replacement and (2) if reasonably possible, offer to locate a suitable replacement.
 The judge must also immediately notify AQHA in writing with a complete explanation of the failure to meet the commitment, including the time, date and manner that show management was notified.
+AQHA will review such explanation to determine among other things whether the judge made every reasonable effort to fulfill his/her judging commitment.
+Failure to comply with this rule may result in disciplinary action including, but not limited to, a monetary fine and/or removal from the approved judges list.
+Determining factors in whether disciplinary action should be taken include the nature of the excuse and the judge's efforts to timely notify show management.
+All failure to fulfill judging commitments shall be recorded in the judge's file for future reference if necessary.